-9. Intel® SATA 6G Ports
+9. Intel® SATA 6Gbit/s Ports

-The Intel[®] Z490 PCH has a 4-port SATA 3/6G controller (See Page 48 for specifics on the connectors).
-This controller is backwards compatible with SATA and SATA 2 devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc.).
-The controller also supports NCQ, TRIM, hot swap capability (provided the proper HDD/SSD bays/racks are installed), and RAID levels 0/1/5/10.
+The Intel[®] Z490 PCH has a 6-port SATA 3/6 Gbit/s controller (See Page 51 for specifics on the connectors).
+This controller is backwards compatible with SATA and SATA II devices, and supports SSDs, HDDs and various types of optical devices (CDROM, DVDROM, BD-ROM, etc).
+The controller also supports NCQ, TRIM, hot swap capability, and RAID levels 0/1/5/10.

-10. ASMedia SATA 6G Ports
+10. ASMedia SATA 6Gbit/s Ports

 This is a secondary SATA controller, the ASM1061 is a 2-port SATA3/6 Gbit/s controller with legacy support for older operating systems.
-This is included largely for benchmarking and overclocking with very specific programs, such as Super Pi, 3DMark, PCMark, etc. This board is not guaranteed to fully support any OS prior to Windows 10 x64, as we offer no drivers for legacy OS (See Page 48 for specifics on the connectors).
+This is included largely for benchmarking and overclocking with very specific programs, such as Super Pi, 3DMark, PCMark, etc. This board is not guaranteed to fully support any OS prior to Windows 10 x64, as we offer no drivers for legacy OS (See Page 51 for specifics on the connectors).